 Interested in getting involved in our Social Justice Work?

-- Come to a Social Justice Committee meeting, usually the second Sunday of the month, at 12:15 pm in the Starr King Room.
+- Come to a Social Justice Committee meeting, often on the first Sunday of the month, check the calendar for details.

 - eMail Maggie Ingalls or call her at 707-747-5205.